 \subsection{Breach Detection}

 Breach discovery today works primarily by scanning for breached datasets across various sources, such as the dark web, where the data might be advertised for sale or simply exposed.
-Once a breach is discovered, breach alerting services help affected users and organizations become aware of their exposure.
-Specifically, compromised credential checking services (e.g.,~\cite{Hunt:HaveIBeenPwned, Pullman:2019:Checkup, Lauter:2021:Monitor, Pal:2022:MightIGetPwned}) have seen wide deployment, but do not themselves \textit{discover} breaches.
-Dataset breaches that are not advertised or exposed, but instead are used directly by the attackers who breach them to harvest accounts, remain invisible to these defenses.
+Once a breach is discovered, breach alerting services help affected users and the breached organizations become aware of their exposure.
+While such compromised credential checking services (e.g.,~\cite{Hunt:HaveIBeenPwned, Pullman:2019:Checkup, Lauter:2021:Monitor, Pal:2022:MightIGetPwned}) have seen wide deployment, they do not \textit{discover} breaches.
+Credential database breaches that are not advertised or exposed, but instead are used directly by the attackers who breach them to harvest accounts, remain invisible to these defenses.

 Honey accounts~\cite{DeBlasio:2017:Tripwire, Terry:2025:Honey} and honeywords are deceptive techniques to leverage an attacker's account-harvesting efforts to discover credential database breaches (indicated by honey-account or honeyword use).
-A honey account must be difficult to distinguish from real accounts to yield a high true detection rate, and ensuring a quantifiable rate of false detections \textit{for database breaches} (versus another form attack on its password, e.g., online guessing) remains a challenge, especially when the password for the account is shared with another site (as in the Tripwire study~\cite{DeBlasio:2017:Tripwire}).
+A honey account must be difficult to distinguish from real accounts to yield a high true detection rate, and ensuring a quantifiable rate of false detections \textit{for database breaches} (versus another form of attack on its password, e.g., online guessing) remains a challenge, especially when the account's password is shared with another site (as in the Tripwire study~\cite{DeBlasio:2017:Tripwire}).
 True- and false-detection rates for honeywords have received considerably more study (e.g.,~\cite{Juels:2013:Honeywords, Erguler:2016:Flatness, Akshima:2019:Honeywords, Dionysiou:2021:Honeygen, Wang:2022:Honeywords, Chakraborty:2022:Honeyword, Wang:2024:Bernoulli, Huang:2024:Exposed}).
-Some works have offered proposals to monitor for attacker efforts to reduce the true-detection rate of honeywords by first trying them in login attempts at other sites~\cite{Wang:2021:Amnesia, Wang:2024:Bernoulli}, though none have tackled how to motivate sites to support this monitoring, which is our focus here.
+Some works have proposed to monitor attacker efforts to reduce the true-detection rate of honeywords by first trying them in login attempts at other sites~\cite{Wang:2021:Amnesia, Wang:2024:Bernoulli}, though none have tackled how to motivate sites to support this monitoring, which is our focus here.